 One of the biggest pain points of a dining experience is the check.
 Whether it’s a large party needing 8 different checks, or a group of business men anxious to make it to their meeting on time, taking care of the check can be a struggle.
-Having an ipad, or an app for smartphones, helps alleviate this issue.
-If there’s an ipad with a card reader at the actual table, guests paying with cards will be able to check out as soon as they would like and not have to flag down the server for the check.
+Having an iPad, or an app for smartphones, helps alleviate this issue.
+If there’s an iPad with a card reader at the actual table, guests paying with cards will be able to check out as soon as they would like and not have to flag down the server for the check.

-If there’s a larger party, and each person wants to pay separately, the guests themselves, or the server, can use the ipad to separate out each check and then each person in turn can pay.
+If there’s a larger party, and each person wants to pay separately, the guests themselves, or the server, can use the iPad to separate out each check and then each person in turn can pay.
 That way, the servers will have more time to offer even better customer service to the other tables.
 Consider this – if a server doesn’t have to spend all of his time taking orders, relaying modifications to the kitchen, and splitting up checks, then he will have more time to bond with his tables, offer suggestions, upsell, and more.

 Of course, there will always be customers, especially from the baby boomer generation, that have an aversion to technology, especially in a restaurant setting.
 The key is to never eliminate the customer service aspect, and never make it mandatory that a customer use the technology.
 Each server should make it clearly known that they are there to help the entire time no matter what.
-If a customer prefers to have his server input the order into the ipad instead, then the server should do so without trepidation.
+If a customer prefers to have his server input the order into the iPad instead, then the server should do so without trepidation.

-If a customer is wary about running her credit card through an ipad, or paying through an app, take their payment in a more traditional method if possible.
+If a customer is wary about running her credit card through an iPad, or paying through an app, take their payment in a more traditional method if possible.
 Identity theft is rampant this day and age and those who’ve suffered from the crime may not want to engage with any type of tablet.

 Those are just a few examples and within a year there will likely be a million more ways to integrate technology into a restaurant, the point is keeping up with the times is crucial to the success of your establishment.
-Above all else, customers visit restaurants because they want to be served so, regardless of technology, make sure your guests always feel taken care of.
+Above all else, customers visit restaurants because they want to be served so, regardless of technology, make sure your millennial guests always feel taken care of.

 Subscribe to our mailing list below and receive our latest news and insights.